Risk factors for genocide: Governance

 The regime type of the government is an indicator on whether the nation is in danger of genocide or not.
-An anocratic, or a transitional government, is the government that is in the most danger while a full monarchy, is the most stable.
+An anocracy and a transitional government are the types that have the most danger while a full monarchy is the most stable.
 The nation also has a higher risk if there is state legitimacy deficit, which would include high corruption, disregard for constitutional norms, or mass protests.
 If a state structure is weak and provides poor basic services for the citizens, restricted the rule of law, or has a lack of civilian protection, it also creates a higher risk and could become unstable.
 If there is identity-based polar factionalism or systematic state-led discrimination through exclusionary ideology, or political contentious along identity line this can create a divide of people in the nation creating different ranks and violence amongst the civilians.

 Conflict history

-A state is more likely to experience genocide or mass atrocity if they have a history of identity-related tensions, otherwise known as a tendency of othering, or if the state had prior genocides/politicides, this is because a government may already have the previous weapons, strategies, and power since the last genocide.
-They are also aware of how much damage they can do once more if they have evaded repercussions in the past.
-Also if the state has had a record of serious violations of international human rights laws, as the country is more sensitised to the violence and may be less aware of what is happening around them.
+A state is more likely to experience genocide or mass atrocity if it has a history of identity-related tensions, otherwise known as a tendency to other, or if it has committed prior genocides/politicides, this is because a government may already have the previous weapons, strategies, and power since the last genocide.
+It is also aware of how much damage it can do once more if it has evaded repercussions for human rights violations in the past.
+Also, if a state has had a record of serious violations of international human rights laws, the population of the country is more desensitised to the violence and it may also be less aware of what is happening around it.
 Other conflict histories that put a state at risk are past cultural traumas that have hurt the core social identity of the state, or if the people have been known to have a legacy of group grievances or vengeance.
-The more conflict a country has had in the past can make them more unstable and more at risk for genocide.
+The more conflict a country has had in the past can make its population more unstable and more at risk for genocide.